hernan-entel-cci/django-user-activity-log/README.md

 #### 8. change migration files:
 Delete old migrations and create one file to migrate models of this library.

+#### 9. IP Management:
+In admin panel , Model BlackListIPAdress you can archive or block every ip address would you like with its network address or not.

 Repository :
 [HosseinSayyedMousavi/django-user-activity-log](https://github.com/HosseinSayyedMousavi/django-user-activity-log/)